-- At the beginning of every FY, the BoD as per the recommendations of the CSR Committee approves an AAP for the CSR initiatives to be undertaken during that year. - The suggestions by the BoD and the CSR Committee are duly considered to make required changes in the AAP. - The CSR Committee meets after every three months to discuss the progress on AAP. - Multi-year projects will be reviewed quarterly. - The starting of the CSR projects' work or release of the first payment towards the CSR projects, whichever is earlier, is considered as the starting date. - BoD and the CSR Committee decides from time to time, the initiatives for which an impact assessment is to be carried out. - 95% of the CSR budget will be utilized towards CSR activities and the remaining 5% will be used for the personnel/ consultants/experts for carrying out the CSR initiatives.
+- At the beginning of every FY, the BoD as per the recommendations of the CSR Committee approves an AAP for the CSR initiatives to be undertaken during that year. - The suggestions by the BoD and the CSR Committee are duly considered to make required changes in the AAP. - The CSR Committee meets after every three months to discuss the progress on AAP - Quarterly reviews of multi-year projects The starting of work or release of the first payment towards the project, whichever is earlier, is considered as the starting date - BoD and the CSR Committee decides from time to time, the initiatives for which an impact assessment is to be carried out - 95% of the CSR budget will be utilized towards CSR activities and the rest 5% will be used for the personnel/ consultants/experts for carrying out the CSR initiatives.
 This will be included as general management and administrative expenses as per The Rules.